Xzcv-hub/Awesome-Memory-in-VLM/README.md

 > **Our paper is in preprint:** *Memory in Vision-Language Models: Taxonomy, Mechanisms, and Applications*
 >
-> <small><em>The preprint has been online for about a week and has received nearly 400 downloads🔥.
+> <small><em>The preprint has been online for about two weeks and has received nearly 500 downloads🔥.
 We are currently working on version 2.0.
 If we've missed any relevant papers, we'd love to hear from you.
 We're also rolling out a dynamic update mechanism.
 Thank you all for sharing it and starring the project!</em></small>

 ---